Leanna Bartlett Slays In Black Lace-Up Mini Dress With Thigh-High Boots

 “Nothing but beauty over there..” a third follower commented.

-“What a gorgeous woman,” a fourth supporter said.
+“What a gorgeous woman,” a fourth supporter wrote.

 The comments section was also full of hundreds of emoji which included the flame, heart-eyed smiley face, and peach to represent the model’s round rump.

 Sunday’s post from Leanna is just one of many in a long line of tantalizing uploads from the influencer.
-Last week she wowed her 3.2 million supporters when she posed in pink lingerie with matching thigh-high socks.
-The ensemble showed off the 35-year-old’s slender frame and strong muscles.
-Leanna’s torso was the star of the show looking fitter than ever and was perfectly bronzed.
+Last week, she wowed her 3.2 million followers when she posed in pink lingerie with matching thigh-high socks.
+The ensemble showed off the 35-year-old’s slender frame and toned muscles.
+Leanna’s torso was the star of the show, looking fitter than ever and perfectly bronzed.